Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Related Work

 \section{Related Work}

 \paragraph{Implicit In-context Learning.} To better understand and exploit ICL, prior work has emphasized the role of MHA.
 Building on these insights, researchers have proposed implicit ICL, which converts ICDs into vectors injected into LLM activations, typically within MHA \citep{rela11}.
-Task Vectors \citep{tv} are extracted from specific layers, while Function Vectors \citep{fv} come from attention heads critical to ICL; both are applied during zero-shot inference to provide task-relevant knowledge. \citet{icv} modeled ICDs as shifts on MHA outputs and introduced the in-context vector, while \citet{live,mimic,m2iv} developed training strategies to enhance vector expressiveness.
+Task Vectors \citep{tv} are extracted from specific layers, while Function Vectors \citep{fv} come from attention heads critical to ICL; both are applied during zero-shot inference to provide task-relevant knowledge. \citet{icv} modeled ICDs as shifts on MHA outputs and introduced the in-context vector, while \citet{live,m2iv} developed training strategies to enhance vector expressiveness.
 Although these methods alleviate the latency and instability of token-level ICDs \citep{rela9,rela10}, their limited theoretical grounding in attention restricts generalization.
-Our approach, ICR, addresses this gap and opens a new direction for implicit ICL.
-Additional related works are introduced in Appendix \ref{app:rela}.